 - Supports Animation Libraries: Many pre-made animations are based on human T-pose models.
 Hence, starting with this pose ensures compatibility with these assets, which makes it easier to create 3D animations.

 Part 3.
-What is the Difference Between a T-pose and an A-pose?
+What is the Difference Between T-pose and A-pose?

 Another common model position in animation is A-posing, which is another neutral stance.
 Unlike a T-pose model, this one features arms angled slightly downward, resembling the shape of the letter “A.”